 How do you get officers to choose a research career?

 "An important aspect is to find those who like to write and do so successfully.
 For a few years now we have had essay courses in the higher officer programme, and we usually contact those who write well to suggest that they apply for research studies.
 Sometimes there are some who are interested, and they often do well compared to civilian students."

 Title: Professor of Military Science.

-Current work: The article as above: Exploring military victory in battle: a qualitative study on contemporary tactics.
+Current projects: The article as above: Exploring military victory in battle: a qualitative study on contemporary tactics.
 Defence Studies, 2020, Vol 20 Issue 2, p.163-181.

 In my spare time: I like to work out.

 Last read book: Haruki Murakami: Den färglöse herr Tazaki.

 Secret talent: On special occasions I sing songs by Taube and Bellman.